jormunggand/bomberman/README.md

 You can select which map you want to play one by running ```./main.exe ../maps/FILE```

+## Tutorial

 ### Authors
 Arthur Foucard

 Théo Atakpama

+Supervised by Damien Bouchabou and Sao Mai Nguyen